careerseek/AlgoBharat_BYOP_CredChain/README.md

-# AlgoBharat Hack-Series in the "Bring Your Own Project" track!
+# Repository for AlgoBharat Hack-Series in the "Bring Your Own Project" track!

 ## This repository contains all the code, reports, and documentation for our project.